mkorunoski/Water-Simulation/README.md

 # Water Simulation
-Water simulation utilizing OpenGL and OpenGL Shading Language.
+A practical implementation of water simulation.
+The evaluation shows speedup of the GPU over the CPU when it comes to real-time rendering.
+Relevant experiments to compare the results are conducted.

 ## Reference Material
-- [Effective Water Simulation from Physical Models] (http://http.developer.nvidia.com/GPUGems/gpugems_ch01.html)
+- [Effective Water Simulation from Physical Models (Implemented)] (http://http.developer.nvidia.com/GPUGems/gpugems_ch01.html)
 - [Rendering Water Caustics] (http://http.developer.nvidia.com/GPUGems/gpugems_ch02.html)